 Wherever the sea may pound and crash

-That is where my soul, first was cast forth.
+That is where my soul is, was first cast forth.

 Wherever the waves may spraying writhe

-Wetting the coast of the isle of the Barisan range
+Watering the isle of the Barisan Range along its coast

 That is the place please, lay me to rest.